alexa-js/alexa-home-server/README.md

 # alexa-home-server

-This module allows you to run an [alexa-app-server](server) on a device in your home, such as a Raspberry Pi.
+This module allows you to run an [alexa-app-server][server] on a device in your home, such as a Raspberry Pi.
 Running a server in your home allows you to easily communicate other devices on your local network.

 ## Installation